Canada–Soviet Union relations

-Canada–Soviet Union relations were the bilateral relations between Canada and the Union of Soviet Socialist Republics (USSR or Soviet Union).
+Canada and the Union of Soviet Socialist Republics (USSR or Soviet Union) had diplomatic relations from 1923 to 1927 and from 1941 until the USSR's dissolution in 1991.
+The relationship was often tense, owing to the Cold War and Canada's membership in NATO.

 Diplomatic history

 Early phase

 Early Canada-Soviet relations proved to be tumultuous.
 Canada had participated in the Allied intervention in the Russian Civil War, and in general mirrored the hostility towards the Soviet Union demonstrated from Washington and London.
 Canadian authorities suspected Soviet involvement in Canadian labour disturbances such as the Winnipeg General Strike of 1919.
 Nevertheless, Canada adhered to the Anglo-Soviet Trade Agreement of 1921, which meant de facto recognition of the Soviet Union.
 Two years later, the Soviet Union sent its first trade representative to Canada.
-Relations were severed after the Arcos Raid in 1927.
+Relations were severed after the Arcos Affair in 1927.
 Limited relations were restored in 1929.

 The Canadian government suspected Soviet involvement in the Regina Riot of 1935, while Canada was the subject of unflattering propaganda in the Soviet Union, and subject to the popular front policy.
 Besides this, Canada had limited powers over her own foreign affairs until the Statute of Westminster 1931.

 Shortly after the Soviet Union joined the Second World War, diplomatic relations were restored.
 The German invasion of the Soviet Union forced the Soviets and the Western Allies to work together.
-In late August and early September 1941, a Canadian-led Expeditionary Force evacuated about 2,000 Soviet miners in the course of the Operation Gauntlet from Spitsbergen and shipped them to Archangelsk.
+In late August and early September 1941, a Canadian-led Expeditionary Force evacuated about 2,000 Soviet miners in the course of the Operation Gauntlet from Spitsbergen and shipped them to Arkhangelsk.
 The Soviet Union's first ambassador to Canada was Georgy Zarubin.
 He arrived in Canada in 1944.
 During the Second World War, aid and arms were relayed through Canada and Alaska to the Soviets, and relations improved considerably.

 However, the wartime relationship ended abruptly with the Gouzenko Affair in 1945 and 1946.
 Igor Gouzenko was a clerk at the Soviet embassy in Ottawa who defected to Canada with evidence of Soviet spying in the West.
 This was combined with the general East-West tension leading up to the early Cold War, led Canada back to an anti-Soviet stance.
 By 1947 Canadian foreign policy analysts were advocating the creation of a Western Alliance outside of the United Nations.
 Soon after in 1949, Canada joined the North Atlantic Treaty Organization (NATO).
 In 1950 Canada joined with the United Nations forces in the Korean War against the Soviet-allied North.
 Once the Soviet Union acquired the nuclear bomb, it became obvious that any Soviet attack on the US would go through Canadian airspace.
 This led to the construction of a series of linked radar stations across Canada, including the Distant Early Warning Line, and Canada's entry in the North American Aerospace Defense agreement (NORAD) with the US.